Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/platform/oscloudenablement/_index.md

 ## Operating systems

 ### Container Operation Systems
-All containers is running on [Alpine Linux](https://alpinelinux.org/), which includes apps created in Altinn Studio and the Altinn Platform components.
+All containers are running on [Alpine Linux](https://alpinelinux.org/), which includes apps created in Altinn Studio and the Altinn Platform components.

 ## Cloud Enablement Sofware